poti1/runtime-debugger/README.md

 apply the code.

-Side note: other Debuggers I had tried before this one could not update lexical variables in the current scope.
+Side note: other Debuggers I had tried before this one, do not update lexical variables in the current scope.
 So this, I think, is unique in this debugger.

 #### Next pitfall